-The Trust's management team is supported by contracted property management.
+The Trust's management team is supported by contracted property management, leasing services, capital expenditure administration, information system services activities and risk management administration.
 The choice to contract for property management provides the Trust with a day-to-day operating platform that is both "best-in-class" and cost-effective.
 Property management services are delivered through a management agreement with MIL.
 MIL also provides advisory and management services to institutional and other investors not related to Morguard or the Trust.
 The Trust's agreement with MIL provides property management services at predetermined rates based on a percentage of revenue.
 This provides predictability to a key component of operating costs.
 In addition, MIL provides the Trust with leasing services across the full portfolio.
 With MIL locations across the country, the Trust benefits from local market knowledge and local broker relationships.
 An annual review of this agreement, combined with MIL's institutional client base, ensures that rates for services reflect current market conditions.